anza-xyz/agave/docs/src/contributing/pull-request.md

 ## Convince a build script that your crate has correct version

-   In your Cargo.toml you will normally want to inherit the workspace version, which cargo new will default-init to
+   In your Cargo.toml you normally want to inherit the workspace version, which `cargo new` will default-init to

 ```toml
 version.workspace = true